The Center ran annual SoTL Writing Retreats from 2007 to 2013. Text below provides information from the 2013 retreat.

 The Center for Faculty Development's three-day writing retreat for the Scholarship of Teaching and Learning (SoTL) is open to all SU faculty (tenured, tenure-track, non-tenure-track, adjunct, and visiting) who are teaching or on sabbatical during the same academic year.
 It provides space, time, and collegial support for faculty working toward publishing a writing project focused on teaching and learning in higher education (HE).
-Please note: The Center for Faculty Development will not be organizing a SoTL Writing Retreat in 2014.
-We hope to run a retreat again in the future.

 This writing may take one of three forms: